Pinion Pines Market

 Key considerations for buying a townhouse in Pinion Pines include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in Pinion Pines currently spend an average of 191 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Pinion Pines currently spend an average of 6 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Looking for the best time to buy a townhouse in Pinion Pines?
 Our analysis shows that February typically offers the best prices, with homes averaging around $245K.
 Buying during this time could save you up to $400K compared to peak months like November.